Xe/site/blog/experimental-rilkef-2018-11-30.markdown

 See?
 Five times as fast.
 Who cares that you have to throw out basically all your existing stuff, and if you mix rilkef and non-rilkef you're gonna run into problems.

 So yeah, I put words on a page so you have to listen to me now.
 Use experimental rilkef at the cost of everything else.

----

-This is seriously what a lot of programming articles on Medium feel like.